RobinBaines/OOO3/README.md

 Inheritance: I remember Fons commenting that some people with autism are not able to generalise; which could mean that every dog is a new
 SO.

-Juliet's immediate response was that all the output could be generated directly from the original list of input data.
+Juliet's immediate response was that all the output could be generated directly from the script.
 This must be True but is it a problem?

 1. This could also be true of humans.
 The hidden nature of SOs and the number of SOs in our brain coupled with memory loss makes this difficult/impossible to judge.